Conte-Ecology/shedsGisData/tidalLayer/README.md

 3. Execute the bash script in the command line:
  - `./import_tidal_zones.sh sheds_new /home/kyle/data/gis/tidal_zones`

-4. The layer is uploaded as `gis.tidal_zones` to the specified database.
+4. The layer is uploaded to the specified database as the `gis.tidal_zones` table.

 # QAQC